Sydney Scales

 Sydney Scales (born October 21, 2001) is an American lacrosse player.
 She played NCAA Division I women's lacrosse at Boston College.
 Scales has since gone on to play professionally and launch a business called "Sydney Scales Lacrosse", focused on the performance and development of young athletes in the sport.
 She also currently serves as an assistant coach for the Harvard Crimson women's lacrosse team.

 Early life, education and career

-Scales was raised in Walpole, MA, playing field hockey, basketball, and lacrosse at Walpole High School.
+Scales was raised in Walpole, Massachusetts, playing field hockey, basketball, and lacrosse at Walpole High School.
 Her high school career included multiple conference and division awards in all three sports.

 College career

 Scales attended Boston College, where she played between 2021 and 2024.
 During her time with the Eagles, she was a four-year contributor and team captain.
 She helped lead Boston College to four consecutive NCAA Championship Weekend appearances and two national championships.